Michigan OWI Charges

-You were arrested for an OWI/DUI.
-Breathe.
-You’ll Be Okay.
+You were arrested for an OWI.
+We can help.

 Michigan’s OWI Laws

 Michigan has several laws that prohibit driving drunk and driving under the influence of any mind-altering substance.
-There are two categories of offenses: operating while under the influence of drugs or alcohol (OWI) and operating while visibly impaired (OWVI) by drugs or alcohol.
+There are two categories of offenses: operating while under the influence of drugs or alcohol (OWI) – sometimes called a DUI – and operating while visibly impaired (OWVI) by drugs or alcohol.

 In order to be charged with an OWI an individual must be: